amirmazmi/config/python/basic_python.md

 ```
 print = 3
 print("Test")
+# output:
-Traceback (most recent call last):
+# Traceback (most recent call last):
-  File "<stdin>", line 1, in <module>
+#  File "<stdin>", line 1, in <module>
-TypeError: 'int' object is not callable
+# TypeError: 'int' object is not callable
 ```
+In the example above, you have overridden the print function with a value (not good!)

-This is an advanced topic but just note when you get an error message
+Scope is an advanced topic but just note when you get an error message
-> NameError: name 'x' is not defined

-that this may be the reason.
+> NameError: name 'x' is not defined that this may be the reason.